-- Staff only use Google Staffmail e-mail or the Google Apps for Education system for confidential information; - Ensure that e-mail sent to an external organisation is written carefully, (and may require authorisation), in the same way as a letter written on school headed paper.
-That it should follow Foulds 'house-style'; - o the sending of attachments should be limited; - o the sending of chain letters is not permitted; - o embedding adverts is not allowed; - Staff sign the appropriate school AUP to say they have read and understood the e-safety rules, including e-mail and we explain how any inappropriate use will be dealt with.
+- Staff only use Google Staffmail e-mail or the Google Apps for Education system for confidential information; - Ensure that e-mail sent to an external organisation is written carefully, (and may require authorisation), in the same way as a letter written on school headed paper. - Staff sign the appropriate school AUP to say they have read and understood the Online Safety rules, including e-mail and we explain how any inappropriate use will be dealt with.